-Part One of this interview appeared in the August 17th issue of Genealogy Pointers.
+Part One of this interview appeared in previous issue of Genealogy Pointers.
 It explores how the author first became interested in African American genealogy and his methodology.
 Part Two focuses on the major findings of Mr. Heinegg’s new 6th edition and the sources consulted, many of which are now available online.

 Genealogy Pointers: You have devoted nearly four decades to this project.
 Given all the changes in genealogy and technology since you began, if you were starting from scratch today, how much time would you need to get to the Sixth Edition?